exiang/open_hub_wiki/Module-Install-&-Upgrade.md

 ## Module Upgrade

-> Please note that unlike `Yii migrate` which run on CLI, module upgrade is run thru PHP Web and this could break your upgrade process if it took too long beyond the limit of PHP `max_execution_time` setting
+> Please note that unlike `Yii migrate` which run on CLI, module upgrade runs thru PHP Web and this could break your upgrade process if it took too long beyond the limit of PHP `max_execution_time` setting

 The modular architecture of OpenHub comes with built-in versioning control.
 Update version numbering in `protected/modules/[moduleCode]/config/about.yaml`